-Mitigation Type: X Creation X Restoration X Enhancement Preservation Mitigation Area: 31 acresSWIM project?
-Y Aquatic Plant Control project?
-N Exotic Plant Control Project?
-Y Mitigation Bank?
-N Drainage Basin(s): Tampa Bay Drainage Basin Water Body(s): Alligator Lake, Tampa Bay SWIM water body?
-Y, Tampa Bay
+Mitigation Type: X

+SWIM project?
+YCreation X

+Aquatic Plant Control project?
+N

+Drainage Basin(s): Tampa Bay Drainage BasinPreservation

+PreservationMitigation Area: 32 acresWitigation Bank?
+N

+SWIM water body?
+Y

+Tampa BayDrainage Basin(s): Tampa Bay Drainage Basin

+SWIM water body?
+Y

+Y

+Tampa BayWater Body(s): Alligator Lake, Tampa Bay

-- A. Overall project goal: The Alligator Lake Management Area is a 53-acre preserve owned and managed by Pinellas County (Figure A Location Map).
+A. Overall project goal: The Alligator Lake Management Area is a 53-acre preserve owned and managed by Pinellas County (Figure A - Location Map).
 The preserve includes two parcels bordering the 70-acre Alligator Lake.
 The project goal includes the substantial enhancement, restoration and creation of appropriate wetland and upland habitats within a 31-acre portion of the preserve.
 This is a particularly valuable and important opportunity to provide ecological benefits for wildlife since the habitat value has been degraded by extensive coverage of exotic and nuisance species, and the majority of surrounding property is dominated by residential land use.
-The habitat improvements will provide more opportunities for wildlife use within the preserve as well as Alligator Lake, and provide water quality treatment and attenuation of contributing basin runoff before discharging into Alligator Lake and Tampa Bay. - B. Brief description of current condition: The project includes improvements to habitats within the eastern half (22.7 acres) of the "North Parcel" and the entire "South Parcel" (8.7 acres) that border Alligator Lake (refer to Figure B).
-Existing habitats include upland shrub, live oak hammock, mixed wetland hardwoods, willow shrub wetlands, cabbage palm, exotic wetland forest, and marsh habitat (Figure B Existing Land Use).
+The habitat improvements will provide more opportunities for wildlife use within the preserve as well as Alligator Lake, and provide water quality treatment and attenuation of contributing basin runoff before discharging into Alligator Lake and Tampa Bay.
+B. Brief description of current condition: The project includes improvements to habitats within the eastern half (22.7 acres) of the "North Parcel" and the entire "South Parcel" (8.7 acres) that border Alligator Lake (refer to Figure B).
+Existing habitats include upland shrub, live oak hammock, mixed wetland hardwoods, willow shrub wetlands, cabbage palm, exotic wetland forest, and marsh habitat (Figure B - Existing Land Use).
 Within the upland shrub habitats (total 8.7 acres), the County conducted an initial eradication of some dense Brazilian pepper in 2004; resulting in the generation and establishment of predominantly invasive nuisance species such as ragweed, saltbush, and euthamia (refer to photos).
 The largest and least disturbed habitat in the project area includes live oak hammocks (total 9.3 acres) within the north parcel.
 The hammock borders mixed forested wetlands (total 3.9 acres) that have dominant cover provided by water oak with scattered swamp bay and slash pine.
 Of particular note within the north parcel is a low quality shrub marsh (2.2 acres) that generated vegetation within a borrow pit.
 Primrose willow and Carolina willow provide dense and dominant cover of the shrub system, with elderberry, buttonbush and wax myrtle along the perimeter.
 A portion of the channelized Alligator Creek is located through the North Parcel and connects to Alligator Lake.
 In general, the extensive exotic and nuisance vegetation at the preserve has degraded the ability and opportunity for the habitats to support and sustain many wildlife species.
 Additional habitat information is provided in Attachment A.